stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

   In the morning citizens and state troopers followed the shuddering mountaineers to the place where they said the death had come.
 Death was indeed there.
-The ground under one of the squatters&rsquo; villages had caved in after a lightning stroke, destroying several of the malodorous shanties; but upon this property damage was superimposed an organic devastation which paled it to insignificance.
+The ground under one of the squatters' villages had caved in after a lightning stroke, destroying several of the malodorous shanties; but upon this property damage was superimposed an organic devastation which paled it to insignificance.
 Of a possible 75 natives who had inhabited this spot, not one living specimen was visible.
 The disordered earth was covered with blood and human debris